Letter of marque

-Popular among Europeans from the late Middle Ages up to the 19th century, cruising for enemy prizes with a letter of marque was considered an honorable calling that combined patriotism and profit.
-Such privateering contrasted with individuals conducting unlicensed attacks and captures of random ships, which was known as piracy; piracy was almost universally reviled.
-In practice, the differences between privateers and pirates were often at best subtle and at worst a matter of interpretation.
+A common practice among Europeans from the late Middle Ages to the 19th century, cruising for enemy prizes with a letter of marque was considered an honorable calling that combined patriotism and profit.
+Such legally authorized privateering contrasted with unlicensed captures of random ships, known as piracy, which was universally condemned.
+In practice, the differences between privateers and pirates were sometimes slight, even merely a matter of interpretation.

-In addition to referring to the license, the terms "letter of marque" and "privateer" were sometimes used to describe the vessels used to pursue and capture prizes.
-In this context, a letter of marque was a lumbering, square-rigged cargo carrier that might pick up a prize if the opportunity arose in its normal course of duties.
-In contrast, the term privateer generally referred to a fast and weatherly fore-and-aft rigged vessel, well armed and carrying more crew, intended exclusively for fighting.
+The terms "letter of marque" and "privateer" were sometimes used to describe the ships which typically operated under the marque-and-reprisal licences.
+In this context, a letter of marque was a lumbering, square-rigged cargo carrier that might pick up a prize if the opportunity arose in its normal commerce.
+In contrast, the term privateer generally referred to a fighting vessel, fore-and-aft rigged, fast, and weatherly.

-Letters of marque allowed governments to fight their wars using private captains and sailors, akin to mercenary soldiers, to hunt down enemies and fight their wars instead of using their navies.
-Oftentimes it was cheaper and easier for governments to issue letters of marque to privateers than to maintain a longstanding navy.
-Instead of building, funding, and maintaining a navy in times of peace and in times of war, governments would issue letters of marque to privateers so they could fight the nation's battles.
-This way, the government issuing the letter of marque were not responsible to fix or maintain any of the privateers' ships since they were owned by the privateers.
+Letters of marque allowed governments to fight their wars using mercenary private captains and sailors in place of their own navies as a measure to save time and money.
+Instead of building, funding, and maintaining a navy in times of peace, governments would wait until the start of a war to issue letters of marque to privateers, who financed their own ships in expectation of prize money.

 Etymology and history of nomenclature

 Marque derives from the Old English mearc, which is from the Germanic *mark-, which means boundary, or boundary marker.
 This is derived from the Proto-Indo-European root *merǵ-, meaning boundary, or border.
 The French marque is from the Provençal language marca, which is from marcar, also Provençal, meaning to seize as a pledge.

 According to the Oxford English Dictionary, the first recorded use of "letters of marque and reprisal" was in an English statute in 1354 during the reign of King Edward III.
-The phrase referred to "a licen[c]e granted by a sovereign to a subject, authorizing him to make reprisals on the subjects of a hostile state for injuries alleged to have been done to him by the enemy's army."
+The phrase referred to "a licen[c]e granted by a sovereign to a subject, authorizing him to make reprisals on the subjects of a hostile state for injuries alleged to have been done to him by the enemy's army".